 Everest Summiteers Summit 2026

-The Everest Summiteers Summit 2026 is envisioned as the second annual global congregation building directly on the inaugural 2025 event’s momentum, which successfully united over 150+ Everest summiteers, mountaineers, experts, policymakers, and stakeholders in Kathmandu, Nepal.
-Organized by Everest Alliance Nepal in collaboration with various key partners, the 2025 summit highlighted themes of honoring mountaineering legends and inspiring sustainable practices, drawing global attention to Himalayan conservation amid a record-breaking climbing season.
-For 2026,scheduled for May 27-28 at The Soaltee Kathmandu, the theme “Sustainable Peaks: Innovating for Himalayan Resilience” will delve deeper into climate action, ethical tourism, technological innovations in climbing, and community empowerment, responding to evolving challenges like Nepal’s new Tourism Bill 2025 regulations.
+The Everest Summiteers Summit 2026 marks the second annual global gathering, building on the success of the 2025 edition, which brought together over 150 Everest summiteers, mountaineers, experts, policymakers, and stakeholders in Kathmandu, Nepal.
+Organized by Everest Alliance Nepal in collaboration with key partners, the inaugural summit highlighted the importance of honoring mountaineering legends while advancing sustainable practices and Himalayan conservation.

 Days